basganajaah/basganajaah/README.md

 ### Hi there 👋

-- 🌱 I’m currently Learning Front-End Engineering
+- 🌱 I’m currently Learning to be Full Stack Developer
 - 📫 How to reach me: bandyagaadiansyah@gmail.com
 - ⚡ Fun fact: Ambievert, Accissmus, Adronitis.